Each class is roughly one hour.

 Assuming you have no orthopedic issues, we prefer a flexible sneaker with a heel drop of 4mm or less for classes on artificial turf.
 For indoor classes, consider a sneaker with a bit more cushioning.

-We meet on the artificial turf near the soccer goal closest to Bayard Street.
+We meet on the artificial turf soccer field at the goal closest to Bayard Street.
+The field is bordered by Driggs, Lorimer, Bayard, and Union.
 Look for the small orange cones.

 The Tabata protocol was developed by Dr. Izumi Tabata in Japan in the mid 1990s and was designed to boost the aerobic capacity of elite athletes.
 The original protocol calls for 8, 20-second work sets performed at maximum intensity, with each set followed by 10 seconds of recovery.